 The D3300 is the second DSLR from Nikon to use a monocoque construction, which means that the chassis is made from a single piece of material.
 Lighter than the D3200 it replaced, the D3300 is actually a bit heavier than the D3400, with Nikon managing to shave a very modest 15g off the 410g body-only weight of the D3300.

 The grip is still deep and comfortable to hold, with the textured surface making it feel particularly secure in the hand.

-What does make a significant difference however is the new 18-55mm kit lens, which is now collapsible.
-While by no means small in comparison to compact system camera lenses, when collapsed the lens is quite a bit shorter than its predecessor, making it easier to fit into a bag when not in use.
+The 18-55mm kit lens that the D3300 will probably most likely be purchased with is collapsible.
+While by no means small in comparison to compact system camera lenses of the same equivalent zoom range, when collapsed the lens is quite a bit shorter than its predecessor, making it easier to fit into a small bag when not in use.

 When you want to use the camera (with this kit lens attached), you'll first need to press a button on the lens barrel to expand it back into normal proportions.
 This does mean that start-up time from packed away is a little slower than other cameras, but you can of course leave it extended if you need a quicker start.